What Does it Take to Be a Heavy and Tractor-Trailer Truck Driver?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Are There Job Opportunities for Heavy and Tractor-Trailer Truck Drivers?
+Job Outlook for Heavy and Tractor-Trailer Truck Drivers

 The states with the most job growth for Heavy & Tractor-Trailer Truck Driver are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Delaware, Maine, or Vermont.
 These states have the worst job growth for this type of profession.